 - please note that if any information on that page varies from what is written here, please default to what is on this page

-- submit a personal statement of one or two pages
+- Submit a personal statement of one or two pages

-- please include information indicating your interest in the Bridge program, how you would contribute to diversity in the department, and your research interests
+- Please include information indicating your interest in the Bridge program, how you would contribute to diversity in the department, and your research interests

 - The statement should discuss your background, experiences, and achievements.
 If applicable, applicants should mention hardships or obstacles that they have overcome to complete their undergraduate education (e.g. low-income and first-generation college applicants).

-- more information about how we use your research interests here
+- More information about how we use your research interests here

-- CV or Resume, no more than two pages
+- No more than two pages

-- be sure to send us transcripts from all institutions from which you have earned college credit
+- Be sure to send us transcripts from all institutions from which you have earned college credit

-- please ask your letter writers to additionally complete this form: (to be added soon)
+- Please ask your letter writers to additionally complete this form: (to be added soon)

-- be sure to let your recommenders know that you are applying for a Bridge program
+- Be sure to let your recommenders know that you are applying for a Bridge program

-- these letters of recommendation will be used in consideration for PhD program, if so requested
+- These letters of recommendation will be used in consideration for PhD program, if so requested

 Prospective students are urged to a contact the program coordinator, prior to applying, to answer any questions and to verify that this program is right for you.